 In the year 2000, Yahoo hits its highest valuation at $125 billion.
 Yes, 125billion!
 For the collapse of Yahoo, there is no one single reason that Yahoo “went wrong”.
 There are product reasons, strategic reasons, and cultural reasons, like for example: Focusing so much for years on Panama (Google AdWords competitor) and search in general, when they ended up losing to Google and eventually outsourcing this to Microsoft.
 Yahoo tried to do everything and became too unfocused.
 The shift from a desktop world where everyone used home pages to a mobile and social world.
 Yahoo failed to build their own successful mobile and social products or to acquire any.
 Yahoo got too bloated, and nobody would ever make the cuts needed to both headcount and its products/properties.
 Buying Flickr for $35 million was a bargain when you see how huge social photos are today.
 They could have turned Flickr into the next Facebook or Instagram and instead didn’t invest properly in it.
 Failing to acquire Google and then Facebook.
 Yahoo had opportunities to buy both of these companies when it was clear they were going to be big successes and instead wouldn’t pay what was needed.
-For example, they had a deal to buy Facebook for $1.1 billion pretty much accepted, then Yahoo’s earnings came out and the value of the deal dropped to 800M due to stock compensation and Zuckerberg balked when Yahoo wouldn’t change the deal to put the price back up.
-Think about the value of Facebook today and that Yahoo didn’t acquire them over a $300M difference.
-Looking at the leadership changes, Yahoo has had a shifting cast of CEOs and executive teams that has never provided a longer-term vision and execution path to take shape. because of the mentioned reasons, but of course, there have been many more.
+For example, their deal to buy Facebook for $1.1 billion was pretty much accepted, then Yahoo’s earnings came out and the value of the deal dropped to 800M due to stock compensation and Zuckerberg balked when Yahoo wouldn’t change the deal to put the price back up.
+Think about the value of Facebook today and that Yahoo didn’t purchase them over a $300M difference.
+Looking at the leadership changes, Yahoo has had a shifting cast of CEOs and executive teams that has never provided a longer-term vision and execution path to take shape, because of the mentioned reasons, but of course, there have been many more.
 Today Yahoo is so far behind any hotspot, that consumers are not interested in Yahoo services anymore.

 Looking back some 13 years ago, we are talking about the year 2006, for some reasons Facebook turned into worlds hottest web platform.
-They suggested a new model for how connection, communication, and commerce can work online — a radical and ambitious rethinking of the Internet’s potential.
+They suggested a new model for how connection, communication, and commerce work online — a radical and ambitious rethinking of the Internet’s potential.
 Zuckerberg designed Facebook to re-create online the web of people’s real-world relationships.
 That was different than most existing and successful social networks.
 Sites like MySpace practically encouraged users to create new identities and meet and link to people they barely knew.
 Zuckerberg didn’t care about using the Internet to make new friends.
 “People already have their friends, acquaintances, and business connections,” he explained, “So rather than building new connections, what we are doing is just mapping them out.”
 Friendster was launched in 2002 and reached 3 million users in a few months.
 It was sold in 2009 to one of Asia’s largest Internet companies, MOL Global, reaching at its peak 115 million users, mostly in Asia.
 Friendster was shut down in 2015.
 In 2006, MySpace reached 100 million users and surpassed Google as the most visited website in the U.S. But it also started to run into serious problems.
 It was treated as a media outlet rather than a technology platform and seemed more interesting for maximizing advertising revenue than in fixing or improving the site’s underlying technology.
 In April 2008, MySpace was overtaken by Facebook in terms of the number of unique worldwide visitors, and in May 2009, in the number of unique U.S. visitors.
 Today the Myspace mobile app is no longer available in either the Google Play Store or the Apple App Store.